Allergy Testing Specialist

 Allergy, Asthma, & Immunology Physician located in Dallas & Corsicana, TX

 Did you know that more than 50 million Americans suffer from allergies every year, making allergies the sixth leading cause of chronic illness?
-Monica Sandhu, DO, at Magnolia Allergy and Asthma offers allergy testing that identifies your specific allergens, then she creates personalized treatment to relieve your symptoms.
+Dr. Sandhu at Magnolia Allergy and Asthma offers allergy testing that identifies your specific allergens, then she creates personalized treatment to relieve your symptoms.
 To schedule an appointment for allergy testing, call one of the offices in Dallas or Corsicana, Texas, or use the online booking feature today.

 Allergy Testing Q&A